Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 690+ reviews

 Versioning

 Coachy currently supports apprentices on the AI & Automation Practitioner Level 4 (ST1512) standard only.
 Other apprenticeship levels (L5 leadership, L6 ML fellowship) are on the Coachy roadmap.
-Coachy follows Anthropic's stable production model line.
+Coachy follows stable production model lines.
 Test cohorts evaluate new model versions before they reach apprentices, so the model behind Coachy is always vetted, never untested.

 2. The scope we hold Coachy to